Texas crash victims included new students just branching out

 “He said that that’s the one place he could play his game and play it well and not feel the pressure of having to perform because he was doing it for a bigger mission, a bigger reason,” he said.

+Most of the students killed in the crash were getting their first taste of life away from home at the private Christian university where on-campus enrollment hovers around 300.

-The other victims were golf coach Tyler James of Hobbs; junior Karisa Raines of Fort Stockton, Texas; freshmen Laci Stone of Nocona, Texas; Travis Garcia of Pleasanton, Texas; freshman Mauricio Sanchez of Mexico; and freshman Tiago Sousa of Portugal.
+They included freshmen Laci Stone of Nocona, Texas, Travis Garcia of Pleasanton, Texas, Mauricio Sanchez of Mexico, and Tiago Sousa of Portugal.
 The school and authorities did not release hometowns for Sanchez and Sousa.

+Also killed were junior Karisa Raines of Fort Stockton, Texas, and golf coach Tyler James of Hobbs, New Mexico.

 The two injured students were identified by authorities as Dayton Price of Mississauga, Ontario, Canada; and Hayden Underhill of Amherstview, Ontario, Canada.